AdirAkhavan/user-administration-app/README.md

 5. Install dependencies using 'npm install'
 6. Start the application using 'npm start'
 7. If the app doesn't open automatically, go to http://localhost:3000 in your web browser
+8. Once you get to the login page, use the following credentials:\
+    Username: testuser\
+    Password: password